isx45128227/MongoVsPostgres/documentacio.md

     `> use twitter`

-* Later we can see the different collections.
+* Later we can see the different collections by using

     `> show collections`